Immuno-Oncology: 3 Strategies for Applying Humanized Models

 The evaluation of human specific immunotherapeutics is hampered by a lack of preclinical oncology models which feature a functional human immune system.
 With the progression of humanization protocols, it has become possible to successfully reconstitute functional human immunity in mice.
 These humanized mice can be combined with human cancer cell lines or patient-derived xenograft (PDX) models for the assessment of agents on human tumors within human immunity.

 To unlock the full potential of these complex models a clear understanding of the humanization process, and of the features and limitations of humanized mice platforms, is required.
-In this webinar, Dr. Thatte will review currently available humanized models and will discuss the application of each model to preclinical immuno-oncology drug development.
+In this webinar, Dr. Thatte reviews currently available humanized models and will discuss the application of each model to preclinical immuno-oncology drug development.

-Attend This Webinar To:
+Watch This Webinar To:

-- Discuss and challenge different immune system humanization strategies
+- Interrogate different immune system humanization strategies

 - Understand the pros and cons of each humanized model